 Jan.
 19, 2017: Shayla Rudolph of Ohio was charged with abduction after she broadcast taping her 2-year-old son to a wall using clear packing tape.
 Authorities believe the child, whose mouth was covered, was taped for 15 minutes.

 Jan.
-22, 2017: Fourteen-year-old Nakia Venant ended her life after hanging herself in the bathroom of her foster parents' home.
-The Miami teen created a hand-made noose in the two-hour Facebook Live video.
+22, 2017: Fourteen-year-old Nakia Venant ended her life after in the bathroom of her foster parents' home.

 Jan.
-23, 2017: Aspiring actor Frederick Jay Bowdy shot himself in the head while broadcasting on Facebook Live from his car in North Hollywood.
+23, 2017: Aspiring actor Frederick Jay Bowdy broadcasting his death on Facebook Live from his car in North Hollywood.
 An out-of-state family member made a call to the Los Angeles Police Department after viewing the stream.

 March 20, 2017: The rape of a 15-year-old Chicago teen by at least five to six males was broadcast on Facebook Live.
 The video was removed by Facebook.

-April 3, 2017: Arjun Bharadwaj, a 24-year-old in India, jumped from the 11th-floor balcony of a luxury hotel in Mumbai.
-He took to Facebook Live to explain his decision to end his life before jumping.
+April 3, 2017: Arjun Bharadwaj, a 24-year-old in India, took to Facebook Live to explain his decision before ending his life in Mumbai.

 Livestreamed violence is becoming more common

 Livestreaming graphic content is not exclusive to Facebook.
-Arguably, anywhere there's, there will be graphic and violent footage.
-Last year, a 19-year-old French woman streamed her suicide on live video streaming app Periscope as she ended her life by lying on train tracks, and an Ohio teen also used the Twitter-owned app to livestream her friend's rape.
+Arguably, anywhere there's streaming capabilities, there will be graphic and violent footage.
+Last year, a 19-year-old French woman streamed her suicide on live video streaming app Periscope, and an Ohio teen also used the Twitter-owned app to livestream her friend's rape.
 In December 2016, 12-year-old Katelyn Nicole Davis ended her life in a 40-minute live video posted through Live.me — a social platform for creating and viewing live videos.

 In cases of rape and murder, it's unclear why criminals share footage of their illegal activities online.
 "Stupidity comes to mind," Raymond Surette, a professor of criminal justice at the University of Central Florida, told the Guardian.
 "You might as well go down to the police station and commit the crime in the lobby."